The main difference between foster and adoption is legal responsibility.

 Foster carers are considered as professionals.
 We provide 24/7 phone support, in-house support services for young people including birth children, and our very own specialist in-house therapy team, as well as full training.

 Foster carers are also paid career-level allowances, although there is no payment when you are not looking after a child.

 Adopters will not receive a regular allowance, but they may be able to access some financial support from their agency.

 What skills and experience do I have to offer?

 Similar skills are used by adoptive and foster parents, but some are in more demand than others.

 For example, if you have a wealth of experience with troubled youth and teenagers, then fostering needs you.

 However, fostering can also be long term.
-The average length of a placement at Family Care is 2.5 years and long term is a preference for many families.
+The average length of time a child lives with our foster carers is 2.5 years and long-term fostering is a preference for many families.